 A low pH level of about 3.4 to 4.6 is important for a hot sauce to maintain its shelf life.
 Adding xanthan gum to a hot sauce will not alter the pH of the sauce.
-Xanthan gum is one of the few gums that can tolerate the lower acid levels of hot sauce and still perform its intent.
+Xanthan gum is one of the few gums that can tolerate the lower acid levels of hot sauce and still perform as it is intended.
 Xanthan gum also performs well at a higher pH if your hot sauce uses alkaline ingredients or emulates a salsa or chutney.
 That is the same reason it may be commonly found in cream salad dressings or cream based hot sauces.

 Does the FDA approve xanthan gum?

 Xanthan gum has been approved by the FDA and there is no limitation on the amount used.
 However, large amounts in a small batch of hot sauce may not produce the desired results.
 It is non-toxic to humans consumed in any amount and therefore does not need to be regulated.